 Although it is convenient to speak of the RISC-V ISA, RISC-V is actually a family of related ISAs, of which there are currently four base ISAs.
 Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
 There are two primary base integer variants, RV32I and RV64I, described in Chapters [rv32] and [rv64], which provide 32-bit or 64-bit address spaces respectively.
 We use the term XLEN to refer to the width of an integer register in bits (either 32 or 64).
 Chapter [rv32e] describes the RV32E subset variant of the RV32I base instruction set, which has been added to support small microcontrollers, and which has half the number of integer registers.
 Chapter [rv128] sketches a future RV128I variant of the base integer instruction set supporting a flat 128-bit address space (XLEN=128).
 The base integer instruction sets use a two’s-complement representation for signed integer values.

 RISC-V has been designed to support extensive customization and specialization.
-Each base integer ISA can be extended with one or more optional instruction-set extensions, and we divide each RISC-V instruction-set encoding space (and related encoding spaces such as the CSRs) into three disjoint categories: standard, reserved, and custom.
-Standard encodings are defined by the Foundation, and shall not conflict with other standard extensions for the same base ISA.
-Reserved encodings are currently not defined but are saved for future standard extensions.
-We use the term non-standard to describe an extension that is not defined by the Foundation.
+Each base integer ISA can be extended with one or more optional instruction-set extensions.
+An extension may be categorized as either standard, custom, or non-conforming.
+For this purpose, we divide each RISC-V instruction-set encoding space (and related encoding spaces such as the CSRs) into three disjoint categories: standard, reserved, and custom.
+Standard extensions and encodings are defined by the Foundation; any extensions not defined by the Foundation are non-standard.
+Each base ISA and its standard extensions use only standard encodings, and shall not conflict with each other in their uses of these encodings.
+Reserved encodings are currently not defined but are saved for future standard extensions; once thus used, they become standard encodings.
 Custom encodings shall never be used for standard extensions and are made available for vendor-specific non-standard extensions.
-We use the term non-conforming to describe a non-standard extension that uses either a standard or a reserved encoding (i.e., custom extensions are not non-conforming).
+Non-standard extensions are either custom extensions, that use only custom encodings, or non-conforming extensions, that use any standard or reserved encoding.
 Instruction-set extensions are generally shared but may provide slightly different functionality depending on the base ISA.
 Chapter [extensions] describes various ways of extending the RISC-V ISA.
 We have also developed a naming convention for RISC-V base instructions and instruction-set extensions, described in detail in Chapter [naming].

 To support more general software development, a set of standard extensions are defined to provide integer multiply/divide, atomic operations, and single and double-precision floating-point arithmetic.
 The base integer ISA is named “I” (prefixed by RV32 or RV64 depending on integer register width), and contains integer computational instructions, integer loads, integer stores, and control-flow instructions.
 The standard integer multiplication and division extension is named “M”, and adds instructions to multiply and divide values held in the integer registers.
 The standard atomic instruction extension, denoted by “A”, adds instructions that atomically read, modify, and write memory for inter-processor synchronization.
 The standard single-precision floating-point extension, denoted by “F”, adds floating-point registers, single-precision computational instructions, and single-precision loads and stores.
 The standard double-precision floating-point extension, denoted by “D”, expands the floating-point registers, and adds double-precision computational instructions, loads, and stores.
 The standard “C” compressed instruction extension provides narrower 16-bit forms of common instructions.